SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

     1. An extra `dirfd` argument.
     2. `unlink(2)` **can not remove dir**, while `unlinkat(2)` **can**.
 If `AT_REMOVEDIR`
-       is present in `flags`, then `unlinkat(2)` can be used remove direcotries, just like `rmdir(2)`.
+       is present in `flags`, then `unlinkat(2)` remove direcotries, which is equivalent to `rmdir(2)`.
+NOTE that then `unlinkat(fd, path, AT_REMOVEDIR)` can NOT be used to remove files, or you will get `ENOTDIR`.
+And `target dir` must be empty, just like the `rmdir(2)`.

-    An open file is deleted only when all file descriptors are closed:
+    An open file is deleted only when all file descriptors referring to it are
+    closed:

     ![diagram](https://github.com/SteveLauC/pic/blob/main/relation_between_fd_and_open_files.jpeg)

-    When the number of hardlink reaches 0, if there is still open file descriptor referring to it, then it will not be deleted.
-This is a useful feature, it makes a process who wanna delete a file does not need to worry about whether some other process has it open.
+    When the number of hardlink reaches 0, if there is still open file descriptor referring to it, then it will NOT be deleted.
+This is a useful feature, it makes a process who wanna delete a file does not need to worry about whether some other processes have it open.

 15. How to create a temporary file?

     Since a file won't be deleted if there is still open file descriptor referring to it even though the number of hard links decreases to 0, we can create a temporary file and `unlink(2)` it immediately, the file is still valid.
+When our `fd` is closed, this file will be deleted.

     This is exactly `tmpfile(3)` does.